-- You will be taken to the recovery room to the general or day care ward.
-You will need to rest until the effects of the anaesthetic have worn off.
-You will have a drip in your arm to keep you wellhydrated. - Your anaesthetist will arrange for you to have painkillers for the first few days after the operation. - You will be encouraged to get out of bed and move around as soon as possible, as this helps prevent chest infections and blood clots. - Your surgical team will assess your progress and answer any questions you have about the operation.
+- Your anaesthetist will arrange for you to have painkillers for the first few days after the operation, as we mentioned earlier. - We will encourage you to get out of bed and move around as soon as possible, as this helps prevent chest infections and blood clots.
+Usually, the physiotherapy team will help you with this.
+You will usually continue to have injections every day to help prevent blood clots. - Your surgical team will assess your progress and answer any questions you have about the operation.